MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

     ![Sign-in to the PC app)](media/sign-in-pc.PNG "Sign in to the PC app")

-5. Select the instance you want to use if there’s more than one instance, and the select **Continue**.
+5. Select the instance you want to use if there’s more than one instance, and then select **Continue**.

     ![Choose an instance)](media/choose-instance-pc.PNG "Choose an instance")